 Bus services from Kuala Lumpur terminate at the Hat Yai Alisan Golden Coach Express office at 25 Chee Uthit Rd, Hatyai Songkhla 90110.

-About Hat Yai
+About Travel to Hat Yai

 Hat Yai is a popular destination for Malaysian, Chinese and other Asia tourists, less so with European and North American visitors who tend to only pass through Hat Yai which is a major transport hub for connections between Malaysia and popular destinations further north in Thailand.
 Hat Yai has an international airport, a train station with 5 direct trains a day to Bangkok, and a large busy bus station.
 Hat Yai city centre is characterised by modern concrete buildings which few historic buildings, only shopping centres and hotels.
 However, there is more to Hat Yai than the ugly modern buildings.